2h3ph3rd/polimi-recsys/README.md

-# POLIMI - Recommender Systems Challenge
+# Polimi - Recommender Systems Challenge

 This repository contains my solution to the Recommender Systems challenge at Polimi during the academic year 2022-2023.